Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trung Quốc mất nhiều người giàu nhất trong năm nay? - Ảnh 1.

-Buildings in Shanghai Financial Center, China
+Buildings in the Shanghai Financial Center, China

 China’s economic policies and prolonged Covid-19 prevention rules are seen as potential reasons for wealthy people to leave the country, the report said, adding that the prolonged lockdown has given the wealthy more reasons to move abroad.

-“Overall wealth growth in China has slowed over the past few years, meaning that recent outflows may be higher than usual,” said Andrew Amoils, head of research at South African wealth tracker New World Wealth.
+“Overall wealth growth in China has slowed over the past few years, meaning that recent outflows may be larger than usual,” said Andrew Amoils, head of research at South African wealth tracker New World Wealth.
 He added that while the country’s economy saw significant growth between 2000 and 2017, that expansion was not accompanied by an increase in the number of wealthy people.

 Source link